 Legal – all matters pertaining to legal supervision of Post affairs if needed;

 Public Affairs – promotion of the Post, public support of Post programs, liaison with News services, media outlets and local government agencies regarding public activities of the Post;

 Service and Visits – all matters pertaining to claims with government, employment and community welfare including visiting sick or bereaved Members and assisting non-ambulatory Members in attending Post meetings and ceremonies.

 Section 2.
-The Secretary, or his/her designee, shall notify each Member notice of extra-ordinary meetings of the Post prior to such meetings.
+The Secretary, or his designee, shall notify each member notice of extra-ordinary meetings of the Post prior to such meetings.

 ARTICLE VIII – RULES/MEETINGS

 Section 1.
 The order of procedure at meetings shall be governed “Parliamentary Procedure” (Standard).

 Section 2.
 Post meetings shall be held on the second Tuesday of each month, at 10 am., at a site designated by the Commander or a Post Headquarters building if one is in place.

 Section 1.
 This Post shall not incur, no cause to be incurred, any liability or obligation whatsoever which may or will subject to liability any member of this Post or any other Post, group, individuals or organizations.

 Section 1.
 This Constitution and By-Laws may be amended at any regular Post meeting by a vote of two-thirds of the Members attending such regular meeting, provided that the proposed amendment has been submitted in writing and read at a preceding regular meeting of the Post, and notification has been given to the Membership of the intention to vote upon the Amendment at the next scheduled regular meeting.